Helping donors and funders carry out vaccine development programs

 VFI supports the vision of a healthier world with tried and trusted expertise and network.

 VFI is striving to open up access to relevant knowledge for the development of affordable and efficient adjuvanted vaccines.
-VFI’s funding by the Bill & Melinda Gates Foundation and the European Commission underline VFI’s not-for-profit engagement for the benefit of developing countries.
+VFI’s funding by the Gates Foundation and the European Commission underline VFI’s not-for-profit engagement for the benefit of developing countries.

 Current funders